letitiayhho/talker_change_data_processing/src/README.md

 `cross_correlate.m` - Takes the preprocessed eeg data and cross-correlates the waveforms with the waveform of the auditory stimuli

-`shape_data.m` - Shapes the convolution and cross-correlation values for each subject and collects them into a data frame
+`average_and_concat_cross_correlations.m` - Shapes the cross-correlation values for each subject and collects them into a data frame

+`concat_cross_correlations.m` - Combines all cross correlation values for each subject into one file

 ### Channel locations